-An alternative to a stomach bypass operation is the insertion of a stent (a small metallic mesh tube), which holds the sides of the duodenum open in a similar fashion to a stent when it is inserted through a blockage in the bile duct.
-The aim of putting in a stent is to allow food and other substances to pass through the stomach and relieve your nausea and vomiting.
+An alternative to a stomach bypass operation is the insertion of a stent (a small metallic mesh tube), which holds the sides of the duodenum open in the same way that a stent might relieve a blocked bile duct.
+The aim of putting in a stent is to allow food and other substances to pass through the stomach and reduce nausea and vomiting.

 Where will I have a stent put in?

 The procedure will be performed in a room in an X-ray department or endoscopy suite.

 The procedure will take approximately 30 minutes to perform.

 Will this procedure work?

 Stents can be placed successfully in about 94% of patients.

 You must not eat or drink anything for several hours before the stent is inserted (your medical team will tell you when to stop eating and drinking).
 If your vomiting has been severe, you may already have a nasogastric tube (a thin plastic tube which goes through you nose, down your throat and into stomach) in place, which can be used to drain your stomach.

 You will be taken to the x-ray department or endoscopy suite, in your bed ready to have your intravenous sedation.
 When you are feeling sleepy, the doctor will pass an endoscope down your throat and put the stent through the blockage using other specialised equipment.
 When it is all over, you will remain in the department until you are more awake and then return to the ward.